Crossing integer spin resonance at VEPP-4M with conservation of beam polarization: Issues of fast/slow crossing

-then a spin resonance occurs adiabatically (slowly).
-Basing on the estimates made above, one can conclude that the rate of energy change of $1\div10$ MeV/s, in principle, may be appropriate.
-In the theory of adiabatic crossing of the spin resonances the polarization has a chance to survive when (3) is fulfilled and it reverses a sign as a result of the crossing.
-Despite the feasibility of the condition of slow crossing, it is necessary to bear in mind that there is a lower limit on the rate of the crossing due to the depolarizing effect of radiative diffusion and friction.
-Radiative depolarization time related to the vertical closed orbit distortions declines very quickly when decreasing the detuning from the integer spin resonance: $\tau_d\propto \varepsilon^{-4}$.
-For example, this time decreases as 16 times at $ E=1770$ MeV as compared with the value $\tau_d=1$ h at $E=1777$ MeV.
-In the case of high power resonance the spin diffusion depends also on a decrement $\Lambda$, the parameter of radiative friction.
-In the resonant area where $|\varepsilon|\sim |w_k|$ and in the case $\omega_0|w_k| \gg \Lambda$ the depolarization time owing to radiative diffusion and friction achieves a minimal value $\tau_d\sim \Lambda^{-1}\sim 100$ msec.
-Given estimates \cite{Nikitin-BINP-2015-1} allow us to infer that an adiabatic crossing the integer spin resonance at $E=1763$ MeVas well as the fast crossing discussed above will result in a loss of the beam polarization.
+is satisfied, then the spin resonance intersection occurs adiabatically slowly.
+Basing on the estimates made above, one can conclude that, in principle, a rate of $1\div10$~MeV/s may be appropriate.
+In the theoretical limit of the adiabatic crossing without taking into account the radiation effects, the polarization retains its value and changes the sign (the spin flip mode).

+Despite the feasibility of the condition of slow crossing, it is necessary to bear in mind that there is a lower limit on the rate of the crossing because of the depolarizing effect of radiation diffusion and damping.
+The radiation depolarization time related to the vertical closed orbit distortions declines very quickly with the detuning from the integer spin resonance: $\tau_d\propto \varepsilon^{4}$.
+For example, this time decreases as 16 times at $ E=1770$ MeV as compared with $\tau_d=1$~h at $E=1777$~MeV.
+In the case of strong resonance, the spin diffusion also depends on the decrement $\Lambda$, the parameter of radiation damping.
+While passing the resonant region $ |\varepsilon |\sim | w_k | $ at $ \omega_0 |w_k|\gg \Lambda$, due to radiation diffusion and damping, the depolarization time reaches the minimum value of $ \tau_d \sim \Lambda^{- 1} \sim 100$~ms~\cite{KondratenkoDT}.
+The estimates given in \cite {Nikitin-BINP-2015-1} allow us to conclude that the adiabatic crossing of the forth spin resonance in VEPP-4M will lead to a notable loss of beam polarization.